d3rpp/tgs-crew-creator/README.md

 # Compiling

-whilst this repository can easily run without the need to compile, no chanhged can be made without recompilation
+whilst this repository can easily run without the need to compile, no changes can be made without recompilation

 to compile ensure that you have a recent version of NodeJS and NPM installed